Sjeiti/ronvalstarnl/src/data/markdown/post_best-free-editor-on-android.md

   header: termux.png
   categories: code, CSS, HTML, JavaScript
   tags: CSS, HTML, JavaScript, cli, linux, bash, android
-  metaKeyword: android
-  metaDescription: Apps for programming on an Android are clumsy at best, and full of adds.
+  description: Apps for programming on an Android are clumsy at best, and full of adds.
 But the best one is really just a Linux terminal: Termux!
   sticky: true
 -->